Hartley Mauditt

 Hartley Mauditt is an abandoned village in the East Hampshire district of Hampshire, England.
 It is 1.2 miles south of the village of East Worldham, and 2.6 mi southeast of Alton, just east of the B3006 road.
 It is in the civil parish of Worldham.
 The nearest railway station is 2.5 miles northwest of the village, at Alton.

-The settlement appears to have been uninhabited since the 18th century, except for a couple of scattered cottages.
+The settlement appears to have been uninhabited since the 18th century, save for a couple of scattered cottages.
 Dating from the 12th century, St Leonard's church stands as the only remaining building of the former village.